-The SARB has approved the 2019/2020 committed liquidity facility ("CLF") at a reduced value compared to the CLF for 2018.
-The decrease in the CLF was driven by the PA Guidance Note 5/2019 containing revised guidelines and conditions relating to the continued provision of the CLF thereby signalling the SARB's intention to gradually phase out the CLF by 1 December 2021.
+The SARB has approved the 2020/2021 committed liquidity facility ("CLF") at a reduced value compared to the CLF for 2019/2020.
+The further decrease in the CLF was driven by the PA Guidance Note 5/2019 containing revised guidelines and conditions relating to the continued provision of the CLF thereby signaling the SARB's intention to gradually phase out the CLF by 1 December 2021.

-The Issuer successfully managed its balance sheet structures and maintained NSFR compliance for 2019, with SBSA reporting a NSFR of 108.8 per cent as at 31 December 2019 in excess of the 100.0 per cent regulatory requirement, and SBG reporting a NSFR of 119.5 per cent. as at 31 December 2019 in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.
+The Group successfully managed its balance sheet structures and maintained NSFR compliance for 2020, with SBSA reporting a NSFR of 111.9 per cent. as at 31 December 2020 in excess of the 100.0 per cent. regulatory requirement, and SBG reporting a NSFR of 124.8 per cent. as at 31 December 2020 in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.

-Failure by the Issuer to meet the minimum liquidity standards for funding liquidity (LCR and NSFR), could limit the bank's ability to support planned lending activities, and any failure by the Issuer to maintain its liquidity ratios may result in the enforcement and execution of the contingent funding plan.
+Failure by the Issuer to meet the minimum liquidity standards for funding liquidity (LCR and NSFR), could limit the bank's ability to support planned lending activities, and any failure by the Issuer to maintain their liquidity ratios may result in the enforcement and execution of the contingent funding plan.